StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 StackState server should be installed in its own downstream cluster intended for Observability.
 See the below picture for reference.

-{% hint style="info" %}
-**Important considerations**

-It is important to note that the full Observability Stack is resource-intensive, and resource consumption spikes with every added node observed.
-For this reason the Observability Stack should not be installed in the upstream management cluster.
-{% endhint %}

 ![Architecture](/.gitbook/assets/k8s/prime/architecture.png)

 ### Pre-Installation